nsg-ethz/p4-learning/documentation/README.md

 This documentation contains helpful information that will help you getting started with P4.

-We will keep adding content.
-The questions that get asked often will be added to the FAQ section.
+The questions that get asked often (if any) will be added to the FAQ section (which at the moment is empty).
 Useful resources and documentation will also be added if something new comes or if people ask about it.

-Before asking something to us check if the solution to your problem can be found in any of the following documents and links.
+Before asking something check if the solution to your problem can be found in any of the following documents and links, or examples.

 #### Getting Started With P4:

 1. [Build VM](../vm/README.md#build-vm-using-vagrant) Build The VM from scratch using Vagrant
 2. [Download VM](../vm/README.md#download-the-ova-package) Get the OVA Image to directly import it to VirtualBox
-3. [P4 Repositories](p4lang-repository-structure.md) Guide to the public p4lang repositories
+3. [P4 Tutorials](https://github.com/p4lang/tutorials) Official P4 tutorials (they use the P4Runtime).
+4. [P4 Exercises](../exercises) List of exercises from this repository.
 4. [P4 Utils](https://github.com/nsg-ethz/p4-utils) Mininet Extension to build P4 networks

 #### P4 References

-1. [P4 Spec](https://p4.org/p4-spec/) P4 Language and Related Specifications
+1. [P4 Spec](https://p4.org/p4-spec/) P4 Language and Related Specifications.
-2. [P4-guide](https://github.com/jafingerhut/p4-guide) Repository which contains a lot of useful information, examples, tests of what works or what does not, etc.
+3. [P4-guide](https://github.com/jafingerhut/p4-guide) Repository which contains a lot of useful information, examples, tests of what works or what does not, etc.
+3. [P4 Repositories](./p4lang-repository-structure.md) Guide to the public p4lang repositories

 #### Resources